-Why does Salesforce, Google and HubSpot provide free online learning?
-Why we built a tool to do so!
+Why Salesforce, Google, and HubSpot provide free online learning?
+Why we built a tool to do that!

 By Kent Fallesen, CEO & Founder

 These companies have done a tremendous effort by creating sites where you can learn by watching video tutorials and certify yourselves for free - again and again - a very effective learning method for busy people who are using their products for work.